 Can you remove a bankruptcy on your own?

-This method isn’t guaranteed but it might be worth trying.
+This method isn’t guaranteed, but it might be worth trying.
 Otherwise, enlist the help of a credit repair company to navigate the process for you.

 Get Your Bankruptcy Removed Today!

-Call them at (800) 220-0084 for a free credit consultation.
-They have helped plenty of people in your situation and have paralegals standing by waiting to take your call.
+Fill out the online form on their website for a free credit consultation.
+They have helped many people in your situation and have paralegals standing by waiting to take your call.